worldofgeese/fleek-nix-darwin/README.md

   nix/nix-installer uninstall
   ```

-  If you're on macOS and you
+  If you're on macOS and you receive the error:
   ```console
   The volume "Nix Store" on disk3s7 couldn't be unmounted because it is in use by process $x`
   ```